WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-12-28-create-nuget-azure-devops.md

 <script src="https://gist.github.com/WolfgangOfner/968d8bbadc48e72f7cfa2e080c3223fa.js"></script>

-The last two tasks create the NuGet package using dotnet pack and then publish the generate artifacts.
+The last two tasks create the NuGet package using dotnet pack and then publish the generated artifacts.
 Dotnet pack is executed on all project files inside the NuGet folder which don't end with Test.csproj.
 This means that the test project doesn't get packed into a NuGet package.
 The publish of the artifacts will be used in the next stage to publish the artifact to a private NuGet feed and in another stage to publish it to nuget.org.
 You can read about publishing in my next post.

 <script src="https://gist.github.com/WolfgangOfner/27a9d993f2ada81e84863cbc42a0f354.js"></script>